Tanishqsingh288/Yorikami-Real-Time-URL-scanner/README.md

 ## 🧭 How It Works

-1. 🔍 As soon as you visit any website (e.g., news sites, blogs, shopping, etc.), **YorikamiV1 automatically scans all the links** present on that page.
+1. 🔍 As soon as you visit any website (e.g., news sites, blogs, shopping, etc.), **Yorikami automatically scans all the links** present on that page.
 2. 🚨 It flags suspicious, insecure, or dangerous URLs and shows them in a floating scanner panel.
 3. 🟡 Unsafe links are also **highlighted directly in the webpage content** using their visible anchor text or titles — so you know exactly what to avoid.
 4. 👨‍💻 You remain in control — the extension **warns**, but does **not block** access to any link.